 Starting point for this project is the hypothesis that every person possesses a geographical imagination: a cohesive picture of places, regions and countries.
 The construction of this geographical imagination is increasingly reliant on media images.
 This development has led to a widespread desire for a personal, unmediated experience of lieux d’imagination: actual locations that can serve as material validation.
 What we are asserting in this project is that the emergence of these lieux d’imagination is not an univocal process, but involves significant variations depending on, amongst other, cross-cultural differences in the current global society.

 This project is highly innovative in at least four ways.
 Firstly, its international comparative approach delivers a fundamental contribution to a growing but fragmented field of research.
 Not only does this approach challenge the Western bias of film tourism studies, it also, for the first time, brings the often uneven global politics of film tourism to the fore.

 Secondly, this project delivers a theorization of the role and importance of the imagination, a universal given and probably unique human quality, but one that has been largely under the radar of social and cultural scientists.

 Thirdly, this project is innovative in terms of method.
 Based on an multidisciplinary approach, it combines new methods such as cultural mapping with more traditional methods as participant observation and interviewing.

 Finally, this project offers an analysis of the growing influence of popular media culture on perceptions of belonging and related notions of local, regional or national identity in a globalized world.
-This theme is not only theoretically relevant but also of practical use for cultural heritage institutions, policy makers and other stakeholders on tourism and culture.
+This theme is not only theoretically relevant but also of practical use for cultural heritage institutions and other stakeholders on tourism and culture.